cloudamqp/terraform-provider-cloudamqp/docs/resources/vpc.md

 This resource allows you to manage standalone VPC.

 New Cloudamqp instances can be added to the managed VPC.
-Set the instance *vpc_id* attribute to the managed vpc identifier , see example below, when creating the instance.
+Set the instance *vpc_id* attribute to the managed vpc identifier, see example below, when creating the instance.

 Only available for dedicated subscription plans.

-Pricing is available at [cloudamqp.com](https://www.cloudamqp.com/plans.html).
+Pricing is available at [CloudAMQP plans].

 ## Example Usage